nvandana1/course-app/README.md

 we can add the course to wishlist and cart.

-##Github page
+## Github page

 ng b --output-path docs --base-href /course-app/

-go to pages and add this docs as base path for the site
+Go to Github pages and add this docs as base path for the site